wmdmark/backbone-rivets-example/tutorial.md

   return value.replace(/\n/g, '<br>')
 ```

 As you can see creating custom formatters is simple.
-Be sure to take a look at the [built-in formatters](http://www.rivetsjs.com/docs/#formatters) that Rivets offers before creating your own.
+You can read more about formatters in the [docs](http://www.rivetsjs.com/docs/#formatters).

+## Where to go from here

+I hope you can see from this tutorial how useful Rivets can be when combined with Backbone.

+If you'd like to dive deeper I'd encourage you to checkout the [demo](http://wmdmark.github.io/backbone-rivets-example/) as well as it's [source code](https://github.com/wmdmark/backbone-rivets-example/blob/master/app/example.coffee) and to use Rivets in one of your own Backbone projects.

+I'd love to see anything you make as well as hear your feedback on this tutorial.
+Feel free to reach out to me here on Github or follow me on Twitter: [@wmdmark](http://twitter.com/wmdmark).